How to make a busy book or also called quiet book.

 After using this book a few times with only the sheet protectors I highly recommend laminating all pages.

-My daughter pulled all the pages out and ripped them up – typical toddler.
+My daughter pulled all the pages out and ripped them up like a typical toddler.

 Are you looking for more ways to entertain your kids?